top of page

 Ribbon Tree

-For this research stage of Branching Songs, we initially wanted to create a noninvasive way to attach our contact microphones to the trees we were recording and performing with.
-We explored land-based practices and indigenous ways of knowing, led by Lara Felsing, artist and ECU grad student.
-Lara developed a set of ‘ribbons’ or ‘prints’, based on Métis Ribbon Tree healing practices using plant-based materials.
-The ribbon method offered more than a practical solution, it also gave us a way to honour the trees participating in the performance through forms of reciprocity.
+For the research stage of Branching Songs, we wanted to create a noninvasive way to attach our contact microphones to the trees we were recording and performing with.
+We explored land-based practices and Indigenous ways of knowing, led by Métis artist, Lara Felsing.
+Lara developed a set of ‘ribbons’ based on Métis Ribbon Tree healing practices using plant-based materials.
+The ribbon method offered more than a practical solution, it also offered a way to honour the trees participating in the performance through material forms of reciprocity.

 USE - ribbon tree 1.jpg